Where to Go in May and June

 Croatia: This is the perfect month for a blissed-out beach holiday or high-octane adventure.
 All of the resorts are open for business, with none of the crowds.
 Top up your tan on the pristine beaches of the Dalmatian coast or get active with hiking, mountain-biking, rafting and sea-kayaking in the spectacular national parks.

 Portugal: Temperatures are in the high 20s.
 There’s 12 hours of sunshine.
 AND the beaches are still pretty quiet.
 What’s not to love about the Algarve in June?
 There’s loads more going on this month in the rest of Portugal too.
-Party all night at Lisbon’s Saint Anthony Festival, or watch live performances by Brian Wilson, Sigur Rós, and Air at NOS Primavera Sound in Porto.
+Party all night at Lisbon’s Saint Anthony Festival, or catch a music festival in Porto.

 Sweden: See the midnight sun in Stockholm, or if you plan your visit around the solstice on 21st June, you’ll experience almost 24 hours of sunlight.
 For an extravaganza of meatballs, pickled herring and aquavit, gatecrash the Midsommar festival on the weekend nearest to the solstice.